 - Do not use paraffin or bottled gas heaters

 - Open windows in the kitchen and bathroom when cooking or bathing to help with ventilation, but keep the doors shut

 - When cooking keep lids on pans

 - Tumble dryers need to be vented to the outside

-For further infomation visit the Energy Savings Trust website.
+For further information visit the Energy Savings Trust website.